Monotone Lagrangian Floer theory in smooth divisor complements: I: Abstract

 \section{Abstract}

-In this paper, we discuss Floer homology of Lagrangian submanifolds in an open symplectic manifold given as the complement of a smooth divisor.
-Firstly, a compactification of moduli spaces of holomorphic strips in a smooth divisor complement is introduced.
-Next, this compactification is used to define Lagrangian Floer homology of two Lagrangians in the divisor complement.
-The main new feature of this paper is that we do not make any assumption on positivity or negativity of the divisor.
+In this paper, Floer homology for Lagrangian submanifolds in an open symplectic manifold given as the complement of a smooth divisor is discussed.
+The main new feature of this construction is that we do not make any assumption on positivity or negativity of the divisor.
+To achieve this goal, we use a compactification of the moduli space of pseudo-holomorphic discs into the divisor complement satisfying Lagrangian boundary condition that is stronger than the stable map compactification and is inspired by the compactifications that are used in relative Gromov--Witten theory.
+This is the first of a series of three papers, this compactification is introduced and some of its fundamental properties as a topological space, essential for the definition of Lagrangian Floer homology, are established.